epequeno/pequeno.in/draft-rhcsa-rhel7-p1.md

 ---
 layout: post
-title: "RHCSA - RHEL7 - Part 1"
+title: "RHCSA - RHEL7"
 published: true
 ---

-This is the first in a 7 part series covering the RHCSA objectives for RHEL7.
+This document is a

 Understand and use essential tools